 The way to avoid this happening is to use the HSV (hue-saturation-value) model for colour images.
 I will explain how this can be done in GIMP.
-I rarely use Photoshop, so I cannot give an equivalent method for that software, but I expect that something similar is possible (it may be quicker and simpler in Photoshop, but I don't know).
+As far as I can tell, it is not possible in Photoshop and other common image processing software.

 How To Do It

 The steps listed below work in GIMP 2.8.

 - Open the image in GIMP and do any initial processing that you require.

 - Select Layer - Duplicate Layer to create two identical layers.

 - In the Layers dialog window, click on the new top layer to select it, then change the Mode box to show 'Value' (the very last item in the drop-down list).